Sprouts Farmers Market: Animal welfare concerns

-About
+Stores

 Sprouts offers a selection of products that are minimally processed and free of artificial flavors, food coloring, preservatives, and synthetic ingredients.
 The company says that 90% of its products meet this standard.

-Sprouts has its own private-label brand of products that includes more than 2,400 items.
+The company operates its own private-label brand of products that includes more than 2,400 items.
 Stores offer beef products that range from choice cuts to grass-fed.
 Each store's vitamins and supplements department typically includes about 7,500 products.
 Produce makes up about a quarter of the business for Sprouts, and the stores carry around 200 varieties of organic produce.
 One-third of the store stock is always on promotion.